LoanBuilder: A PayPal Service Review

 Final Verdict: Is LoanBuilder Worth It?

-LoanBuilder’s loans are fast, easy, and a little more flexible than your average fintech business loan.
-PayPal’s move away from transparency over the last two years is puzzling, and definitely a step in the wrong direction, but the service remains among the better short-term loan offerings out there with its weekly repayments and reportedly strong customer support.
+PayPal’s move away from transparency over the last few years is puzzling and a step in the wrong direction, but the service remains among the better short-term loan offerings out there, though some businesses may want or need larger borrowing limits.